mdeyssen/CoLab/CoLab_nanostring_imprint_limma.md

-## R Markdown
+## R Markdown summary

 This is an R Markdown document assessing differential gene expression in the CoLab Nanostring dataset using the limma R package.
-This dataset consists of 159 genes (92 Imprint, 8 Inflammation, 3 Methylation, 49 Neuro, 7 Placenta) assessed in 99 samples (19 Preterm control, 24 Preterm PE, 31 Term control, 25 Term PE).
-One subject \[1000156\] had duplicate entries discrepant for maternal age \> one entry was retained and maternal age was recoded as NA for this subject.
+This dataset focuses on 92 imprinted genes assessed in 99 samples (19 Preterm control, 24 Preterm PE, 31 Term control, 25 Term PE).
+One subject
+\[1000156\] had duplicate entries discrepant for maternal age \> one of the two entries was retained and maternal age was recoded as NA for this subject.
 Based on demographic characteristics, preterm subjects varied by gestational age, birthweight and race across case status.
 Term subjects did not vary significantly by case status.
 Race was collapsed to white vs. nonwhite (only 1 subject categorized as “Other”).

-\#load required libraries
+## Load required libraries

 ``` r
 library(tidyverse)